saraluk/RESTful-api-docker/README.md

+## Instruction

-## Install docker
+### Install docker on your machine

-Install docker on your machine, you need to create an account in order to download the software.
+    you need to create an account in order to download the software.
     Once installation is done, log in to your docker account

 ### run `docker run hello-world` in terminal